 As the school year draws near a close, I have noticed this utter disdain for homework, school projects, or anything of the sort.
 My kids seem to drag out of bed on a daily basis.
 They feel their personal rights are being violated since they cannot sleep in.
+How can we live a better day?

 But it’s not just them.

 This negative, pessimistic attitude has somehow pervaded our home.
 I’m not saying we are total grippy pants.
-However, we have become a little bit less grateful since our inhaling of Turkey dinner has long since passed.
+However, we have become a little bit less grateful since our inhaling of turkey dinner has long since passed.
 We’ve become more critical.
 Our friend cynicism is lingering about.
 And the complaining has become more prevalent.

 I’ve noticed it in myself as well.
 I may not say it out loud but in my head, I am complaining.
 The Sunday sermon could have been better.
 The bills are stacking up too high.
 The kids are driving me crazy.
 Why isn’t anything going just right?